wp-plugins/post-specific-comments-widget/readme.txt

 == Frequently Asked Questions ==

 If you have questions, don't hesitate to ask.

-Email webmaster @ little - package . com
+= How do I use the shortcodes? =

+If you want to customize the way your comment is printed out, you can use the following shortcodes as placeholders for the intended output: <code>[AUTHOR], [TITLE\], [EXCERPT\], [DATE\].</code>

+So for example, if you choose the "other" format, you could then enter "Comment by ~[AUTHOR]~ on [DATE]" and the plugin would magically replace the shortcodes with the author name/link, surrounded by tildes/swiggles, and then the date.

 == Screenshots ==